damiannolan/graph-theory-project/gmit-timetable/README.md

 ## Obtaining the Data

 All the data used in the prototype database has been obtained by myself personally from the [GMIT Timetable Site](http://timetable.gmit.ie).
 To do this I spent a lot of time scraping data by viewing the webpages source code in Chrome and filtering the data in Sublime Text via find and replace with some helpful use of basic regular expressions.
+I then created a helper document which I used for setting up bulk commands for inserting data into the graph.